Yaakulya248/yaakulya248.github.io/_posts/2023-02-02-example-post.md

 Although the paintings are similar, the parameters used in the subject of both the paintings are different, Painting 1 have [miniatures (paintings), portraits, thrones borders (ornamental areas), illuminations, kings and rulers, haloes, flowers, iris (plant), poppies, birds] and the Painting 2 have [Islamic art, portraits, miniatures (paintings), rulers, thrones, baldachins (canopies), borders, calligraphy, floral motif, cushions and flowers.]
 Apart from "flowers" they both have very diversified paramenters in the subject.
 In addition to this, I argue that Painitng 1 has more details when compared to painting 2 - if we look in the descriptions and creators sections painting 1 describes that it's been attributed to Govardhan, 17th c., Indian (Artist) and materials used are gold on paper, ink, opaque watercolor, paper, color.

 Painting 2 doesn't have any creator source but the materials mentioned are same as in painting 1.
 Our next findings brings to Extent, the sizes of both the paintings.

-original one is the paining 1 which in drawn in 16th centuary and then this image is regenrated with more vibrant colours Shah Jahan
+This is an intresting area, as we know the paitnings aren't same but the sizes are, so the precise size is 37.2 x 25.4 cm. and 16.5 x 13.9 cm without borders.
+Hence with all the evidences and findings we can conclude that original one is the paining 1 done in 16th centuary and the painting 2 in the 18th century is one regenrated with more vibrant colours of Shah Jahan Peacock's Throne.